demesvardestin/paperspace-node/README.md

 ## Issues

 The feature allowing retrievial of cities/states associated with a particular country is currently not working.
-Given that the client would run on an HTTPS page, an external API url can only be reached with a jQuery ```$.get()``` request IF the url is also over HTTPS.
-Otherwise, the request will be rejected.
+Given that this client would run on a secure connection, an external API url can only be reached with a jQuery ```$.get()``` request IF the url is also over HTTPS.
+Otherwise, the request will be rejected (as is the case with the link that was provided in the challenge instructions).
 I have not yet found a way around it.

 ## Installation and Testing